 - Employment: 3,800 Toyota team members; 5,600 On-Site Supplier team members

 - Annual Capacity: 208,000 vehicles

 - Products: Toyota Tundra and Toyota Sequoia

-- Operations: Vehicle production (stamping, body weld, paint, plastics and assembly)
+- Operations: Vehicle production (stamping, body weld, paint and assembly)

 Impact on Texas:

 The Center for Automotive Research (CAR) conducted a study based on 2015 data and found: